percona/repo-config-docs/docs/mirror.md

     $ sudo mkdir /opt/rpms
     ```

-3. Create the repository metadata using `createrepo`
+3. Grant access to the directory for your user

     ```{.bash data-prompt="$"}
-    $ sudo createrepo /opt/rpms
+    $ sudo chmod 755 /opt/debs/
     ```

 4. Download RPM packages from Percona repository to your local mirror using `rsync`: